curl/wcurl/wcurl.md

 # URL

-Anything which is not a parameter is considered an URL. **wcurl** encodes whitespaces and pass that to curl, which performs the parsing of the URL.
+Anything which is not a parameter is considered an URL. **wcurl** percent-encodes whitespaces and pass that to curl, which performs the parsing of the URL.

 # EXAMPLES